Berry paradox: Overview

-"The smallest positive integer not definable in under sixty letters."

 Since there are only twenty-six letters in the English alphabet, there are finitely many phrases of under sixty letters, and hence finitely many positive integers that are defined by phrases of under sixty letters.
 Since there are infinitely many positive integers, this means that there are positive integers that cannot be defined by phrases of under sixty letters.
 If there are positive integers that satisfy a given property, then there is a smallest positive integer that satisfies that property; therefore, there is a smallest positive integer satisfying the property "not definable in under sixty letters".
 This is the integer to which the above expression refers.
 But the above expression is only fifty-seven letters long, therefore it is definable in under sixty letters, and is not the smallest positive integer not definable in under sixty letters, and is not defined by this expression.
 This is a paradox: there must be an integer defined by this expression, but since the expression is self-contradictory (any integer it defines is definable in under sixty letters), there cannot be any integer defined by it.

-Perhaps another helpful analogy to Berry's Paradox would be the phrase "indescribable feeling".
-If the feeling is indeed indescribable, then no description of the feeling would be true.
-But if the word "indescribable" communicates something about the feeling, then it may be considered a description: this is self-contradictory.

-Mathematician and computer scientist Gregory J. Chaitin in The Unknowable (1999) adds this comment: "Well, the Mexican mathematical historian Alejandro Garcidiego has taken the trouble to find that letter [of Berry's from which Russell penned his remarks], and it is rather a different paradox.
+Mathematician and computer scientist Gregory Chaitin in The Unknowable (1999) adds this comment: "Well, the Mexican mathematical historian Alejandro Garcidiego has taken the trouble to find that letter [of Berry's from which Russell penned his remarks], and it is rather a different paradox.
 Berry’s letter actually talks about the first ordinal that can’t be named in a finite number of words.
 According to Cantor’s theory such an ordinal must exist, but we’ve just named it in a finite number of words, which is a contradiction."